-- Availability of funds - Relevance of the proposed activity to SC priorities - Ensuring an appropriate balance of activities within SC programs - Performance under current awards (only applicable to currently-supported investigators)
+- Availability of funds - Relevance of the proposed activity to SC priorities - Ensuring an appropriate balance of activities within SC programs - Performance under current awards

 3. Selection

 The Selection Official will consider the findings of the merit review and may consider any of the Program Policy Factors described above.